hanwenguo/notty/README.md

 Main differences are:

 - Typsite aims to be a general purpose static site generator, and provides many features (e.g. schema, rewriting, etc.) for that.
 Notty is more focused on being a tool for taking scientific notes, thus more opinionated and less flexible.
-For example, Notty (will) support generating notes directly from BibLaTeX files.
+For example, Notty (will) support generating notes directly from BibTeX files.

 ### [Kodama](https://github.com/kokic/kodama)